 Location: NC Arboretum

 I hope these ideas got you excited to celebrate your own cancer milestones.
-After a cancer diagnosis fear can be paralyzing but I have found that every moment it worth celebrating.
-Tomorrow is not guaranteed so seize today and celebrate being cancer free, full of life and able to move your body and thrive!
-I am cheering you one!!
+After a cancer diagnosis, fear can be paralyzing, but I have found that every moment is worth celebrating.

 Pin This Post for Your Cancerversary